Part 2

 Eku simply couldn’t believe there could be so much grass.

-At least in the jungle, difficult as it had been, the ever-changing surroundings and occasional, colorful surprises kept one's attention.
+At least in the jungle, difficult as it had been, the ever-changing surroundings and colorful surprises kept one's attention.

 With plenty of adult feet ahead of them, the path Eku and Yathi followed was well trampled.